Alto do Pina, Lisbon

-Alto do Pina (/pt/) was a Portuguese parish, located in the municipality of Lisbon.
-It had a population of 10,253 inhabitants and a total area of 0.82 km^{2}.
+Alto do Pina (/pt/) is a Portuguese quarter and former civil parish, located in the municipality of Lisbon.
+Located in the centre of the city, the former parish territory had a population of 10,333 inhabitants within an area of 0.84 km^{2}.
+Inside the city, its name is associated mostly with its success in the yearly Marchas Populares contest.

-With the 2012 Administrative Reform, the parish merged with the São João de Deus parish into a new one named Areeiro.
+One of the twelve civil parishes created from the administrative reform of the city approved in February 1959 from lands belonging to Beato, Marvila and Penha de França; Alto do Pina would ultimately be merged with the neighbouring São João de Deus parish in the 2012 administrative reforms, to create a new territory named Areeiro.
+(Note: Save for a small exchange for territorial correction with Beato over the Técnico sporting field.
+The interactive map on this Wiki already has this change marked on its borders, despite only occurring in the 2012 reform.)

 Local landmarks include the Fonte Luminosa (Glowing Fountain), where a major rally was held by the Portuguese Socialist Party during the post-revolutionary period of 1975, attacking the influence of the Portuguese Communist Party.
 Also located in Alto do Pina are the ruins of the vacation house of the consort king of Portugal Ferdinand II.